ValeriaVG/valeriavg.dev/content/custom-calendar-component/index.md

 tags: [tutorial, beginners, react, preact, jsx]
 draft: false
 summary: |
   HTML comes with a lot of ready to use and flexible elements, but date selector has a handful of limitations and the need to write your own calendar / date input emerges sooner rather than later.
-In this tutorial I'll walk you though implementing a calendar view and show how you can extend it functionality to fit your booking widget or dashboard filter
+In this tutorial I'll walk you though implementing a calendar view and show how you can extend its functionality to fit your booking widget or dashboard filter
 ---

 HTML comes with a lot of ready to use and flexible elements, but date selector has a handful of limitations and the need to write your own calendar / date input emerges sooner rather than later.
-In this tutorial I'll walk you though implementing a calendar view and show how you can extend it functionality to fit your booking widget or dashboard filter.
+In this tutorial I'll walk you through implementing a calendar view and show how you can extend its functionality to fit your booking widget or dashboard filter.

 Here's how the final result might look like: